 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 However, these financial instruments have off-balance-sheet credit risk because their amounts could be drawn upon at the option of the borrower.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and the same credit policies are applied by management.
 Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the loan collateral is of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
-At period end, \$5.724 billion of commitments to extend credit were outstanding with a related reserve for unfunded commitments of \$432 thousand included in Other Liabilities in the Balance Sheets.
-No reserve for unfunded commitments is established for commitments related to the Bank's Direct Note portfolio.
+At period end, \$6.444 billion of commitments to extend credit were outstanding with a related reserve for unfunded commitments of \$588 thousand included in Other Liabilities in the Balance Sheets.
+No reserve for unfunded commitments related to the Bank's Direct Note portfolio.

 The Bank also participates in standby letters of credit to satisfy the financing needs of its borrowers.
 These letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
-At period end, standby letters of credit outstanding totaled \$64.2 million, with expiration dates ranging from January 2021 to November 2024.
-The maximum potential amount of future payments the Bank may be required to make under these existing guarantees is \$64.2 million.
+At period end, standby letters of credit outstanding totaled \$63.5 million, with expiration dates ranging from January 2022 to September 2041.
+The maximum potential amount of future payments the Bank may be required to make under these existing guarantees is \$63.5 million.